Cameron Reynolds: Austin Spurs (2020–2021)

 On December 2, 2020, Reynolds was included in the training camp roster of the San Antonio Spurs, but was later waived by the Spurs on December 19 after appeared in one pre-season game.
 He ultimately landed on the roster of the Spurs' G League affiliate, the Austin Spurs, appearing in 14 games and averaging 16.1 points, 4.6 rebounds and 1.5 assists in 29.0 minutes.

 San Antonio Spurs (2021)

 On March 26, 2021, the San Antonio Spurs signed Reynolds to a 10-day contract.

 Houston Rockets (2021)

 On May 14, 2021, the Houston Rockets signed Reynolds to a 10-day contract.

 Dolomiti Energia Trento (2021–2022)

 On July 3, 2021, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 On February 21, 2022, Reynolds' NBA G League rights were traded from the Austin Spurs to the Agua Caliente Clippers in exchange for Ky Bowman.

-KK Budućnost (2022–present)
+KK Budućnost (2022–2023)

-On July 14, 2022, he has signed with Budućnost VOLI of the Montenegrin First League.
+On July 14, 2022, he signed with Budućnost VOLI of the Montenegrin First League.

+Promitheas Patras (2023–2024)

+On September 27, 2023, Reynolds signed with Greek club Promitheas Patras.

+Maroussi (2024–present)

+In July 2024, Reynolds signed with the Greek club Maroussi B.C. of the Greek Basket League.
+On July 7, 2025, he renewed his contract with Maroussi for one more season.